-The global community of aquatics professionals using ZIMS continues to grow, increasing data and insights available to marine biologists, researchers, others working to improve the welfare and conservation of aquatic species.
+The global community of aquatics professionals participating in the global Species360 community continues to grow, increasing the quality and depth of data available to marine biologists, researchers, others working to improve the welfare and conservation of aquatic species.

 In all, 20 aquariums joined Species360 in 2019 and 2020.
 Aquarists, curators, and medical teams at these institutions use ZIMS – the Zoological Information Management System – to record the data that is essential to caring for individual animals and groups, managing enclosures, ensuring water quality, and providing medical care.

 ZIMS data is shared in aggregate across the Species360 member community.
 It provides insight to norms, to experiences of peer groups at other institutions, to the use of medical procedures.
 In this way, the daily animal data recorded by aquarists, veterinarians, zoo keepers, and curators at over 1,200 Species360 member institutions can be used to improve the welfare of animals and inform species conservation.